lmullen/omeka_client/README.md

     client.connection

+## Testing and documentation

+You can run the tests by running `rake test`.
+You'll need to have an Omeka site running at least 2.1-RC1 to use the tests.

+You can generate the documentation by running `rake yard`.

 ## Future plans

 For now the gem only handles GET requests.
 I'm going to work on making methods that pull information out of Omeka as robust as possible before I deal with POST, PUT, and DELETE.
 Contributions are more than welcome.